 Number 4 on the list deals with high school testing.
 Gain critical insights into high school subject tests to maximize your teen's college admission and scholarship chances.
 Click to download my free white paper: High School Subject Tests Simply Explained.

-The 5 Hardest Things for Homeschooling High school
+The 5 Hardest Things about Homeschooling High school

 - National Merit Scholarship

-The process is long and arduous for parents, just like it is for schools, so if your child tends to score in the top 95% of children, it will really help if you do some research early in the process.
-It's important to create course descriptions each year of high school, so they are ready to go when it's time for college admission.
+The process is long and arduous for parents, just like it is for schools, so if your child tends to score in the top 95% of those tested, it will really help if you do some research early in the process.
+It's important to create course descriptions each year you homeschool high school, so they are ready to go when it's time for college admission.
 For more tips, read

 - NCAA Athletes